 Some diet plans have claimed that having a cheat day puts your body into “fat-burning mode” and that the large intake of calories tricks your metabolism into working harder for the rest of the week.
 Unfortunately, there’s no good scientific evidence to support this claim.
 For that reason, at the moment we’d only recommend a cheat day as a motivational tactic.

 Not cheat days but treat days.

 Dieting is hard and there's no shame in needing a bit of extra motivation.
 We think it’s better to factor “treats” into your healthy lifestyle, instead of having to feel like you’re “cheating” the system.

 A cheat day comes with an idea that there are no consequences, and you can binge eat as much as you like.
-However, after several days of careful eating, overindulgence can make your body feel rough, with bloating, exhaustion as common side effects.
+A study analysing cheat meals on social media found that the majority of photos were large, calorie dense meals that would definitely fit in the binge eating category.
+However, after several days of careful eating, overindulgence can make your body feel rough, with bloating, and exhaustion as common side effects.
 If your cheat day includes a lot of processed food, you may also feel some sugar cravings afterwards.